Writing

 Two Black Female Authors Discuss Writing

 Meanwhile, Patsy, Jamaican-American writer Nicole Dennis-Benn’s particularly anticipated observe-up to her Lambda Award-triumphing debut novel, Here Comes the Sun, turned into launched in June to high acclaim.
-The New York Times referred to as Patsy, a “novel that always and subtly defies predictability as it tells an essential and first-rate life tale.”
+The New York Times called Patsy a “novel that always and subtly defies predictability as it tells an essential and first-rate life tale.”

 Two Black Female Authors Discuss Writing 1